-There has been a minor amendment that authorises that companies with a public licence to produce hydroelectric energy may be tax exempt to the extent this follows from the relevant licence.
+Companies with a public licence to explore and utilise specific types of feedstock or natural resources (e.g. water or ice) or to produce hydroelectric energy may be tax exempt to the extent this follows from the relevant licence.
 The purpose of this is to allow for replacement of corporate taxes with other payments stipulated by a licence grant, such as turnover based royalties or other forms of payment.
-This system duplicates the system already in place for licences under the Natural Resources Act (råstofloven), which comprises the exploitation of oil, gas, and minerals.
+This system duplicates the system already in place for licences under, for example, the Natural Resources Act (råstofloven), which comprises the exploitation of oil, gas, and minerals.

 Local income taxes

 There are no municipal or local corporate income taxes or similar charges in Greenland; however, WHT rates differ by municipality (see the Withholding taxes section).